Tragopogon dubius

-Tragopogon dubius (yellow salsify, western salsify, western goat's-beard, wild oysterplant, yellow goat's beard, goat's beard, goatsbeard, common salsify, salsify) is a species of salsify native to southern and central Europe and western Asia and found as far north and west as northern France.
-Although it has been reported from Kashmir and India, recent evidence suggests that specimens from these areas may be a different species.
-Western salsify has been introduced into North America where it has become widespread, being reported from all the continental United States except for a few in the far south-east, and all provinces of Canada except Newfoundland and the northern territories.
+Tragopogon dubius, commonly known as yellow salsify, is a species of salsify with yellow flower heads.
+It is native to Eurasia and has been introduced to North America.

+Description

-Like most salsifies, the western salsify grows as an annual or occasionally biennial forb, reaching a height of typically 20–60 cm but sometimes almost a metre.
-It grows typically in warm, sheltered spots with moist soil.
-Its yellow flower head is 4–6 cm in diameter and is likely to be seen in late spring or early summer.
-Buds are blue-green, tall, and tapered.
+Like most salsifies, Tragopogon dubius grows as an annual or occasionally biennial forb, reaching a height of 40–80 cm.
+The leaves are up to 25 cm long.

+The buds are blue-green, tall, and tapered.
+On display from late spring to late summer, the yellow flower head is 4–5 cm wide.
 The inflorescence opens early in the morning and often closes up by late afternoon.
-Later the plant forms a seed head that resembles that of the dandelions but is distinctly larger.
-The seeds themselves (known as achenes) are 2–4 cm long but featherweight, weighing about 8 mg each on average.
+Later, the plant forms a seed head resembling that of dandelions, but distinctly larger.

+The seeds (known as achenes) are 2–4 cm long but featherweight, weighing about 8 mg each on average.
 There is some natural variation between the central and peripheral achenes in the seedhead, with the peripheral ones being generally darker and heavier, and having a higher concentration of phenolic compounds; this may enhance their survival potential.

+Similar species

+Similar species include the widespread T. pratensis (meadow salsify), the bracts of which are shorter than the rays.

+Taxonomy

-Western salsify is quite similar to the generally more common meadow salsify, T. pratensis, but the bracts which show behind the flower head, a distinctive feature of salsifies, are longer and more noticeable.
-Although not particularly closely related to meadow salsify or the common salsify or oyster plant (T. porrifolius), the western salsify hybridises readily with both, and in North America its hybrids have given rise to the new alloploid hybrid species T. mirus and T. miscellus.
+Although not particularly closely related to T. porrifolius or T. pratensis, T. dubius hybridises readily with both, and in North America its hybrids have given rise to the new alloploid hybrid species T. mirus and T. miscellus.

+Names

+It has a synonym, Tragopogon major.

-Because western salsify is a widespread plant, it has a large number of alternative common names.
-They include western goat's beard, wild oysterplant, yellow salsify, yellow goat's beard, meadow goat's beard, goat's beard, goatsbeard, common salsify, or salsify.
-Some of these are also, or more commonly, used for other species, and are better avoided.
-A synonym, Tragopogon major, may also be encountered.
+Its common names include yellow salsify, western salsify, western goat's-beard, wild oysterplant, yellow goat's beard, meadow goat's beard, goat's beard (or goatsbeard), common salsify, and salsify.
+Some of these are also, perhaps more commonly, used for other species.

-The basal leaves can be eaten raw or cooked.
-Native Americans ate the roots, which are best cooked, and are said to taste like oysters.
+Distribution and habitat

+It is native to southern and central Europe and western Asia and found as far north and west as northern France.
+Although it has been reported from Kashmir and India, recent evidence suggests that specimens from these areas may be a different species.

+It has been introduced into North America where it has become widespread, being reported from all the continental United States except for a few in the far southeast, and all provinces of Canada except Newfoundland and the northern territories.

+It grows typically in fields and disturbed areas.

+Uses

+The edibility of wild western salsify is disputed.
+In The Medicinal and Poisonous Plants of Southern and Eastern Africa (1962) by Watt and Breyer-Brandwijk it is reported to be inedible.
+However, Stephen Facciola wrote in his book Cornucopia (1990) that the flowering stems, buds, leaves, shoots, and roots are all edible.

+Though purple salsify (Tragopogon porrifolus) is also called oyster root, both western salsify and meadow salsify (Tragopogon pratensis) have roots that are much more strongly flavored, but that are both fibrous and bitter.
+Garden grown roots of all species are more easily eaten than wild harvested roots.